MIDI-DDSP: Detailed Control of Musical Performance via Hierarchical Modeling: Experiment Details

 We use the orchestral strings pack in Ableton\footnote{\url{https://www.ableton.com/en/packs/orchestral-strings/}} without any manual adjustment to synthesize the audio from Ableton.
-The FluidSynth use the sound font of \texttt{FluidR3\_GM.sf2}\footnote{\url{https://member.keymusician.com/Member/FluidR3_GM/index.html}}.
-The MIDI2Param system proposed by~\citep{castellontowards} is implemented on our code base following the official implementation on GitHub\footnote{\url{https://github.com/rodrigo-castellon/midi2params}}.
-The MIDI2Param system is only trained in the single instrument setting for listening test experiments as practiced by the original paper but is trained in a multi-instrument setting with an add of instrument embedding in other experiments.
+For FluidSynth, we used the \texttt{FluidR3\_GM.sf2}\footnote{\url{https://member.keymusician.com/Member/FluidR3_GM/index.html}} sound font.
+We reimplemented the MIDI2Param system proposed by~\citep{castellontowards} by following the official implementation on GitHub\footnote{\url{https://github.com/rodrigo-castellon/midi2params}}.
+The MIDI2Params system is only trained in the single instrument setting for the listening test experiments as is done in the original paper.
+However, as a comparison in our multi-instrument scenario, we trained a multi-instrument MIDI2Params model that had an additional instrument embedding concatenated to the model input.